ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Encapsulated Requests is integrity protected and authenticated so that it can be attributed to the Oblivious Gateway Resource; see {{key-configuration}}.

 Since Clients connect directly to the Oblivious Relay Resource instead of the Target Resource, application configurations wherein Clients make policy decisions about target connections, e.g., to apply certificate pinning, are incompatible with Oblivious HTTP.
 In such cases, alternative technologies such as HTTP CONNECT ({{Section 9.3.6 of HTTP}}) can be used.
 Applications could implement related policies on key configurations and relay connections, though these might not provide the same properties as policies enforced directly on target connections.
-When this difference is relevant, applications can instead connect directly to the target at the cost of either privacy or performance.
+Instead, when this difference is relevant, applications can connect directly to the target at the cost of either privacy or performance.

-Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay resource.
+Clients cannot carry connection-level state between requests as they only establish direct connections to the relay responsible for the Oblivious Relay Resource.
 However, the content of requests might be used by a server to correlate requests.
 Cookies {{COOKIES}} are the most obvious feature that might be used to correlate requests, but any identity information and authentication credentials might have the same effect.
 Clients also need to treat information learned from responses with similar care when constructing subsequent requests, which includes the identity of resources.

-Clients MUST generate a new HPKE context for every request, using a good source of entropy ({{?RANDOM=RFC4086}}) for generating keys.
+Clients MUST generate a new HPKE context for every request, using a good source of entropy {{?RANDOM=RFC4086}} for generating keys.
 Key reuse not only risks requests being linked, reuse could expose request and response contents to the relay.

 The request the Client sends to the Oblivious Relay Resource only requires minimal information; see {{http-usage}}.
-The request that carries the Encapsulated Request and is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the Client can trust that this information is removed by the relay.
-A Client MAY include information only for the Oblivious Relay Resource in header fields identified by the `Connection` header field if it trusts the relay to remove these as required by {{Section 7.6.1 of HTTP}}.
+The request that carries the Encapsulated Request and that is sent to the Oblivious Relay Resource MUST NOT include identifying information unless the Client can trust that this information is removed by the relay.
+A Client MAY include information only for the Oblivious Relay Resource in header fields identified by the `Connection` header field if it trusts the relay to remove these, as required by {{Section 7.6.1 of HTTP}}.
 The Client needs to trust that the relay does not replicate the source addressing information in the request it forwards.

 Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and Responses.
-However, the relay can only refuse to forward messages, it cannot inspect or modify the contents of Encapsulated Requests or responses.
+However, the relay can only refuse to forward messages; it cannot inspect or modify the contents of Encapsulated Requests or responses.